exakat/php-dictionary/dictionary/anonymous-function.ini.rst

 A function may be instantiated, without defining a function name.
 Such functions are called anonymous.

-In PHP, they are defined as closures or arrow functions.
+Anonymous functions are defined as closures or arrow functions.
 They may also be created based on existing methods and functions, with the ``...`` operator.

 Even without names, they are usable like functions, or as callable.

+Methods cannot be anonymous, but it is possible to call a method without mentioning its name by using the ``__invoke`` magic method.

 .. code-block:: php